josephrexme/josephrex.me/_posts/2016-02-04-setting-up-rackspace-cdn-uploads-with-rackspace-and-fog-in-rails-applications.md

 author: Joseph Rex
 permalink: /setting-up-uploads-with-paperclip-and-fog-in-rails-applications/
 ---
-CDNs play a good role in distributing assets to visitors in various locations.
-Rackspace is known for its quality cloud hosting and CDN service even though that comes with a cost.
 Paperclip is a great gem and one of the most used gem for handling file attachment in rails applications.
 [Carrierwave][6] is another good choice.
 This article describes how to use it with the fog gem (a gem that helps you connect with almost any cloud service).
 <!--more-->
 This article will use a Car model to handle scenarios of car image uploads.
 Start by adding the necessary gems to your Gemfile